- Gloves are great for all kind of protection

 What not to wear

-Except you are watching some outdoor winter sport event like the Yukon Quest, Iditarod, or you are mushing your dogs, snow-machine or have to wait for the bus at 40 below, steer away from mittens.
-Ok, add idling your car in the parking lot at 40 below in the dark of winter to the allowable list. 😉 Mittens are only cute on kids.
+Except when you are watching some outdoor winter sport event like the Iron Dog or you are mushing your dogs, snow-machine or have to wait for the bus at 40 below, steer away from mittens.
+Street style for the Iditarod or Yukon Quest when sheering your favorite musher of course ask for mittens.
+Ok, add idling your car in the parking lot at 40 below in the dark of winter to the allowable list. 😉 Otherwise mittens are only cute on kids.

 Take off your day gloves when you come indoors.
 While you can keep your evening gloves on when shaking hands except you meet Mr. President, the Queen or alike, take day gloves off when shaking hands with whomever.

 How to improve your style with gloves in a nutshell

 Here the above material is summarized into a list of 13 tips that are the essential secrets how to up the style factor of your outfits.